beopst/tf-performance-tips/README.md

 1. Utilize queues for input pipieline
   * First, you have to utilize queues for reading and fetching input data.
 Please refer to [Reading Data Guide](https://www.tensorflow.org/programmers_guide/reading_data#reading_from_files) and [`batch_inputs` function](https://github.com/tensorflow/models/blob/master/inception/inception/image_processing.py#L407) in inception codes.
   * CAREFULLY allocate threads for each reading and preprocessing.
+It completely depends on your machine: how many threads can you use?, can you read from SSD?, etc.
 2. Use TCMalloc.
   * [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) is faster for multi-threaded programs.
   * Also, it is effective if you use multi-threads for input pipeline.